guillp/requests_oauth2client/README.md

 default authentication method used by `OAuth2Client` is *Client Secret Post*, but other standardised methods such as *Client Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
 See [more about client authentication methods below](#supported-client-authentication-methods).

+Instead of providing each endpoint URL yourself, you may also [use the AS metadata endpoint URI](#initializing-an-oauth2client-from-a-discovery-document), or the document data itself, to initialize your OAuth 2.0 client with the appropriate endpoints.

 ## Obtaining tokens